Prince Harry Is ‘Not A Fan’ Of President Donald Trump [Report]

 Trump never deleted the tweet from his Twitter account.

 Us Weekly reports that Kensington Palace declined to comment on the media allegation that Prince Harry and Prince William are not well disposed toward Trump.
-But a spokesperson for Prime Minister Theresa May said that the PM invited Trump on behalf of the Queen during her visit to Washington and that the Queen was pleased with the invitation.
+But a spokesperson for Prime Minister Theresa May said that the PM invited Trump on behalf of the queen during her visit to Washington, D.C., and that the queen was pleased with the invitation.

 “During her visit [to Washington], the Prime Minister extended an invitation on behalf of the Queen — and she was very happy to do so,” the spokesperson said.
 “The USA is one of this country’s closest allies, and we look forward to hosting the President later this year.”